fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

     return t + 'T.P
 ```

-TBD: See also https://github.com/fsharp/fslang-design/blob/main/RFCs/FS-1024-simplify-constrained-call-syntax.md.
-It is expected that this syntax will be usable for SRTP invocations in the case that the type parameter has been explicitly constrained with an SRTP constraint.
+See also https://github.com/fsharp/fslang-design/blob/main/RFCs/FS-1024-simplify-constrained-call-syntax.md.
+This syntax will be usable for SRTP invocations in the case that the type parameter has been explicitly constrained with an SRTP constraint.
+Some limitations may apply.

 ### Interfaces with static abstract members are constraints, not types